cloud-gov/cg-style/docs/src/components/components/icon-ui/README.md

 # Icon Ui

-The **icon ui** component is used to assist the user interface to help the user infer actions to take or that will happen within the interface.
+The **icon ui** component is used to assist the user and make the components easier to understand.

 ## Use